joshbeckman/notes/blog/attending/_posts/2024-06-14-bonobo-at-concord.md

 ![IMG_3122](/assets/images/80c4ac66-001d-4eac-ba6b-292d39e26c40.jpeg)

 Sadly, the day of the show they moved it to Concord (a venue I still love, but not the launch I was hoping for), and Marybeth was in a boot (to heal her foot).
-But at least we got to watch the whole (lone!
+But at least we got to watch the whole (long!
 DJ sets are always too long!) show from the front row.

 When he played Cirrus, my skin tingled - remembering how many times I watched that music video when I first moved to the city.